neoski/youtube-music-player/README.md

 **Notes :**

-If you have troubles with the player because it stays in a loading state :
+If you have troubles with the player :

-1. Make sure you have correctly included the youtube API `<script src="https://www.youtube.com/iframe_api"></script>` in your `index.html`
+- Make sure you interact with the player when it is ready, subscribe on `getReadySub()` and make sure it holds the value `true`.

-2. Reload manually the page
+- Make sure you are not trying to play an empty playlist.

 Author : Sebastien S.